kenatiod/MUT/Understanding Machine Understanding.md

 One key source of top-down influence is prior knowledge, which encompasses the vast store of information that people accumulate over the course of their lives.
 This knowledge is thought to be encoded in long-term memory systems in the brain, particularly in the hippocampus and surrounding medial temporal lobe structures (Eichenbaum, 2017; Squire & Wixted, 2011).
 When new information is encountered, this prior knowledge is automatically activated and used to guide interpretation and understanding (Ghosh & Gilboa, 2014; van Kesteren et al., 2012).

 Cognitive neuroscience research has provided numerous examples of how prior knowledge shapes neural processing and behavior.
-For instance, studies using fMRI have shown that the neural response to a given stimulus is modulated by the degree to which it matches or violates expectations based on prior experience (Bar, 2007; Summerfield & de Lange, 2014).
+For instance, studies using fMRI have shown that the neural response to a given stimulus is modulated by the degree to which it matches or violates expectations based on prior experience (Summerfield & de Lange, 2014).
 Similarly, electrophysiological recordings have demonstrated that the firing of individual neurons in the medial temporal lobe is influenced by the familiarity and behavioral relevance of stimuli (Rutishauser et al., 2006; Viskontas et al., 2009).

 Beyond prior knowledge, cognitive neuroscience research has also highlighted the importance of context in shaping understanding.
 The meaning of a given stimulus or event is not fixed, but rather depends on the particular situation in which it occurs (Yeh & Barsalou, 2006).
 This context-sensitivity is thought to be mediated by the dynamic interactions between brain regions that represent different aspects of the current situation, such as sensory input, task demands, and internal goals (Hasson et al., 2015; Honey et al., 2017).